 For all service areas with two or more applicants, up to five additional points related to past performance will be added to the objective review score.
+Applicants receiving the additional points will be placed in a more competitive position among applicants that can be funded.
 HRSA will consider the following: